 The arrival of the European Union’s General Data Protection Regulation (GDPR) means that business marketers need to reevaluate their current third-party data practices before planning and buying media.
 Third-party data may no longer be viable.
 This low hanging fruit from the poisonous tree has gotten several corporations in hot water, even after a year of GDPR being on the books, resulting in multi-million dollar fines.
-In an effort to sustain GDPR compliance, brands should consider working with data agnostic partners that provide regional flexibility with products that are built to be interoperable and leverage best-in-class regionally compliant data sources.
-A great example is contextual data tied to professional audiences that does not include personally identifiable information (PII), but allows for precision targeting in a new way.
+In an effort to sustain GDPR compliance, brands should consider working with data agnostic brands that provide regional flexibility with products that are built to be interoperable and leverage best-in-class regionally compliant data sources.
+Contextual data tied to professional audiences do not include personally identifiable information (PII).
+They do allow for precision targeting in a new way.
 By levering tools like Professional Audiences, a tool within Omni, brands not only protect themselves against hefty fines but also derive actionable insights into B2B consumers who are already notoriously protective of their data.

 The B2B consumer journey is both longer than a traditional sales cycle and involves a significant amount of self-education.
 Furthermore, with international regulation and a tech-savvy target audience, traditional cookie targeting is increasingly difficult.
 The ability to tap into contextual data and surface insights about specific professional groups, their interests, and online behaviors can be incredibly important to executing a successful campaign and increasing efficiency.
 These three tips will help you create and execute a more successful campaign.

 - Increase the effectiveness of your campaign by aligning vertically specific creative with high-performing content